Getting Started

 3 – Decide if you want to proceed with treatment and sign the proposal.

-Two copies of the proposal and estimate will be sent to you.
+The proposal and estimate will be sent to you.
 Read the proposal and estimate.
-If you do decide to have the work done, sign one copy of the proposal and estimate and send them back to the conservator.
+If you do decide to have the work done, sign a copy of both the proposal and estimate and send them back to the Ford Center.
 This gives the conservator permission to proceed with the treatment.
-Keep the other copy for your records.

 4 – After treatment is completed, you will be billed for the work.